otherness-space/immaterialize/README.md

 == Credits ==

-Third party resources used in this theme.
+Third party resources applied in this theme.
 Each resource uses a GPL compatible license.
-The resources are listed according to each individual license as noted and have links where applicable.
+The resources are listed according to each individual license, as noted, and have links where applicable.

 * Copyright (c) 2014-2018 Materialize, v1.0.0-beta
   * https://github.com/Dogfalo/materialize